 Marijuana is Both a Drug and Medicine

 This is possibly the most common position amongst those who want marijuana legalized.
 People in this camp are likely to believe in a distinction between “recreational” and “medical use”.
 They may also believe that marijuana is “crutch”, like any other substance.
+One of the most compelling arguments for this position is “intent”.
+Those using medical marijuana are likely going to be using it for specific conditions, and therefore need to follow appropriate dosing and ingestion methods.
+Cannabis could also react negatively with other medications, even if it is in and of itself relatively safe.

 Basically, if you have a condition confirmed by a doctor, and that condition has scientific evidence backing that symptoms can be alleviated by marijuana use (e.g. cancer, MS, epilepsy, depression, anxiety), then you are using marijuana medically.
 Those who have no underlying conditions and use marijuana as a means of “enjoyment” or “social lubricant” are said to be using marijuana “recreationally”.
 Such users may not use marijuana very often, only use it socially, or treat it in a similar way to a bottle of wine (i.e. as a way to “relax and unwind”).